If you're on a low income or out of work, Universal Credit supports you to find a job or increase the hours you work.

 Find out more about what Universal Credit means for families.

 When you can claim Universal Credit

-Universal Credit is being introduced in stages, so you may not be able to claim it right now.
-If you make a new claim for benefit we’ll tell you whether you should claim Universal Credit.
+Universal Credit is now available everywhere, if you make a new claim for benefit we’ll tell you whether you should claim Universal Credit.

 See the list of benefits that Universal Credit replaces.

 If you’re already claiming benefits, you don’t need to do anything now.
 We’ll let you know at the right time if you need to claim Universal Credit instead.

 If you can’t claim Universal Credit yet, but think you might need to in the future, the Universal Credit Personal Planner can help you to get prepared, and offers advice about:

 - getting online to make a claim for Universal Credit

 - budgeting and managing your money on your own or as part of a couple